 We face an inherent risk of product liability caused by undetected errors or defects of our products after their approvals for marketing.
-Any such product liability claims may include allegations of defects in manufacturing, defects in design, improper, insufficient or improper labelling of products, insufficient or misleading disclosures of side effects or dangers inherent in the product, negligence, strict liability and a breach of warranties.
-If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
+Any such product liability claims may include allegations of defects in manufacturing, defects in design, improper, insufficient or improper labelling of products, insufficient or misleading disclosures of side effects or dangers inherent in the product, negligence, strict liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
 Even successful defense would require significant financial and management resources.
 There is also risk that third parties we have agreed to indemnify could incur liability.
 Regardless of the merits or eventual outcome, liability claims may result in: